Znasif/znasif.github.io/pages/guidelines.md

 Phrasing should be focused on action and verbs.
 For example, "Julia Makes Things" and "Julia Blogs," or blog sections "Making," "Sharing," and "Learning".
 Bonus points for articles with puns, alliteration, and sci-fi references in the titles.
 For general audience writing, try to eliminate jargon.
 Humorous metaphors and similes are often useful, but don't neglect content for the sake of style and swagger.

 Some purposes require a more formal tone, primarily those involving academic standing and jobs.
-That's where this branding can take a more demure tone, leaving out the extra colors and icons and focusing on what I
+That's where this branding can take a more demure tone, leaving out the extra colors and icons and focusing on what I want to get across.

 ## Design